-Cristina Stummer concentrates her practice on environmental law, with a particular focus on regulatory compliance, complex liability transfer agreements, insurance recovery and environmental litigation in both civil and administrative forums.
+Cristina Stummer concentrates her practice on environmental law, with a particular focus on regulatory compliance, complex liability transfer agreements, insurance recovery, OSHA compliance and environmental litigation in both civil and administrative forums.

 Cristina counsels clients on complex air compliance and permitting matters, and on navigating the site remediation and brownfield redevelopment process.
 Her practice includes pursuing or defending claims for cost recovery and defending clients against natural resource damages claims under both federal and state law.

 - Environmental due diligence and compliance and remediation liability risk assessment, in complex stock, asset and real estate transactions.

 - Compliance with the New Jersey Industrial Site Recovery Act (ISRA), in stock, asset and real estate transactions.

 - Structuring and drafting environmental liability transfer agreements.

 - Advising on environmental insurance recovery for current operations and legacy sites under New Jersey's continuous trigger theory.

 - Cost recovery and contribution claims under CERCLA.